Privacy Policy

 In the short term: nothing.
 Your domains remain registered and your web hosting or server services continue to run as usual.

-In the long term, under certain circumstances you will need to conclude a data processing agreement with us, for example if:
+In the long term, under certain circumstances you may need to conclude a Data Processing Agreement pursuant to Art.
+28 GDPR with us, for example if:

 - you register domains on behalf of your own customers as a reseller